 Center for Automotive Systems Engineering Education

-The new William L. Koyzra Center for Automotive Systems Engineering Education facilitates hands-on collaboration of engineering disciplines and with industry partners such as Ford Motor Company, General Motors Corporation, DENSO North America Foundation and many others to equip the Center with cutting-edge technologies for research and design work.
+The new William L. Koyzra Center for Automotive Systems Engineering Education gives students real, hands-on experience.
+It brings together different engineering areas and connects students with major partners such as Ford, General Motors, and DENSO.
+These partners help equip the Center with the latest tools for research and design.

 Vehicle Project Room - CASEE